Back to California

 Official Summary Text

-AB 2633, as introduced, Gipson.
+AB 2633, as amended, Gipson.

 Secondhand dealers.

-Existing law imposes upon secondhand dealers and coin dealers a uniform, statewide, state-administered program of regulation of persons whose principal business is buying, selling, trading, auctioning, or taking in pawn tangible personal property, as defined, and requires a secondhand dealer or coin dealer to report tangible personal property they acquired to the California Pawn and SecondhandDealer System (CAPSS) operated by the Department of Justice, as specified.
-Existing law makes a violation of these provisions a misdemeanor, as specified.
+Existing law imposes upon secondhand dealers and coin dealers a uniform, statewide, state-administered program of regulation of persons whose principal business is buying, selling, trading, auctioning, or taking in pawn tangible personal property, as defined, and requires a secondhand dealer or coin dealer to report

-This bill would make the above-described provisions inapplicable to coin dealers and make other related and conforming changes.
+make the above-described provisions inapplicable to coin dealers and make other related and conforming changes.
 The bill would expand the definition of “tangible personal property” to include secondhand jewelry, items, or objects.
-By expanding the items subject to the reporting requirement,

-the violation of which is a crime, this bill would impose a state-mandated local program.
+By expanding the items subject to the reporting requirement, the violation of which is a crime, this bill would impose a state-mandated local program.

 Existing law requires the chief of police, sheriff, or police commission to accept an application for licensure and to grant a license to a qualified applicant, as specified.
 Existing law requires the licensing authority to submit the application to the Department of Justice before granting the license.
-If the Department
+If the Department of Justice does not comment on the application within 30 days after the submission, existing law authorizes the licensing authority to grant the applicant a license.

 This bill would prohibit a city, county, city and county, or any other state agency from issuing a license or permit to allow any entity to conduct business as a secondhand dealer without the entity having a state secondhand dealer license issued pursuant to the provisions described above.